-We invite qualified writers to submit articles and book reviews for publication consideration to the journal.
+We invite qualified writers to submit articles to be considered for publication in the journal.
 When article manuscripts are submitted to the Trinity Journal editorial board, the following factors should be considered:

 - excellent scholarship